1. What is a card subtask?

 In the Subtask tab panel, users can write, post, assign, edit, and delete subtasks.

 To create a subtask, enter the subtask name in the text box, assign the task (1)) and attach a file (2).

 A rich-text editor becomes available.
 In addition, we have added markdown support for simple text formatting.

 Use the "Add Subtask" button to add the subtask or press CTRL + ENTER.

-Note: You can assign the subtask to a registered Kanbanize user → select a name from the dropdown list with board assignees.
-The subtask assignee can be different from the card assignee.
+Note: You can assign the subtask to a registered Kanbanize user → select a name from the dropdown list with board members.
+The subtask owner can be different from the card owner.

 The subtasks you create appear as a checklist in the dedicated panel (img.3).

 When you complete a subtask, check the box to mark it as completed.

 The Subtask tab displays the number of total subtasks in the card and lets you see the number of completed subtasks vs total subtasks from anywhere in the card.